junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Maybe not," Sam says beside them.
 "There is another."
 He gives Dean and Cas a look.

 Lucifer squints at them, catching up quickly enough.
 "What, Michael?
 You're talking about *Michael*?
-My douchebag brother Michael who's rotting in the Cage, drooling and touching himself everyday?
+My douchebag brother Michael, who's rotting in the Cage, drooling and touching himself every day?
 And you think *he* has brighter light than *me*?
 Please."
 He looks insulted.

 Dean tilts his head in Lucifer's direction, talking to Sam, "He's not wrong."

 But Cas says, low and urgent, "Is he?
 Assuming Lucifer is only half his light, and with the effect of Cage, Michael must also be weakened, which makes him probably half his light too -- we may actually need both of them.
-The angel infection comes from Darkness, we would have needed God to cure it --"
+The angel infection comes from the Darkness; we would have needed God to cure it --"

 "No, we are not getting Michael out of Cage.
 Out of question.
 Not until we know we really run out of options!"
-Dean tells them firmly, his fingers fidgeting the skirt of his flannel.
-"Am I the only one didn't forget the last time those two are in the same room?
+Dean tells them firmly, his fingers fidgeting with the skirt of his flannel.
+"Am I the only one who *didn't* forget the last time those two were in the same room?
 That didn't work so well!"

 "You're afraid," Lucifer laughs suddenly with realization.
 "You are afraid Michael would jump your skin the moment he's out.
 Had to say, learn from your brother, Dean.
 Sammy doesn't have any issue walking around me."

 "Shut up," Dean glares at him outrageously, then turns to Sam.
 "Tell him to shut the fuck up!"
-Then, "Come on, it's like putting two nuclear together and hope they don't explode!
-What's the odds?"
+Then, "Come on, it's like putting two nuclear together and hoping they don't explode!
+What are the odds?"

 Lucifer makes a thinking face, "Actually, you know what, on second thought, I like your idea -- get Mikey out, we'll have some brother moment, and vola, put the big showdown back on track, you know, the one you derailed?
 I missed that.
 What do you say?"

 Sam looks from Lucifer to Dean and Cas, considering thoughtfully.
 His eyebrows unfold slightly.
 "That's it!
-You know what, I think that's exactly the idea -- the two of them go blown up together, their explosion lights purify the Heaven and angels."
+You know what, I think that's exactly the idea -- the two of them go blown up together, their explosion lights can purify Heaven and save the angels."

 "And take half the planet with it?
-I didn't know that's part of any plan!"
+I didn't know that was part of any plan!"
 Dean retorts harshly.
 "I was thinking more like a nuclear power plant, not a freaking Apocalypse round two!"

 Cas says, frowning deep, "But we may not have enough time for him *or Michael* to recover properly.
 It's already happening.
 We're running out of time."
 He nods at the ghost-sighting list Sam was putting together earlier.

 "Then we'd better hurry up figuring out where to find some sorry-ass doomed souls for him to chew on."
 Dean points a finger at the Devil without looking.
-"We're *not* running out of option *yet*!
+"We're *not* running out of options *yet*!
 There gotta be enough vengeful spirits somewhere we can grab to feed him."

 "I still think you're afraid of Michael.
 You can't hide from him forever --" Lucifer comments observantly with a dragging voice.